Colorado horse racing betting is legal for anyone 18 or older.

 - Parking: Free

-Major horse racing events in 2021 run at Arapahoe Park:
+Major horse racing events at Arapahoe Park:

 - Mile High Futurity: $100,000 est. purse, open to 2yo quarter horses, held each August